 - May legally operate any vessel less than 16 feet in length, including a PWC only if they:

 - Have passed a boat education course approved by the Department of Natural Resources, OR

 - Are accompanied by a competent adult

 - May not legally operate any vessel over 16 feet in length.

 - May operate any boat on the waters of Georgia if they have proper identification onboard

-- All operators born after January 1, 1998 must have passed a boater education course approved by the Department of Natural Resources and have card on board to operate any vessel.
+- If they were born after January 1, 1998, they must have passed a boater education course approved by the Department of Natural Resources and have the card on board to operate any vessel.

 "Competent Adult" means a person of age 18 or older who is not under the influence of alcohol or drugs and who is carrying proper identification.

 "Proper Identification" means a drivers license (or legible copy) or any other government issued identification that contains a description of the person, a photograph, and birth date.